wp-plugins/html-special-characters-helper/readme.txt

 == Changelog ==

+= 1.9.1 =
+* Add check to prevent execution of code if file is directly accessed
+* Note compatibility through WP 3.5+
+* Update copyright date (2013)
+* Move screenshots into repo's assets directory

 = 1.9 =
 * Fix to show HTML entity encoding in tooltip instead of the character
 * Change how scripts and styles are enqueued